Fantômas (1932 film)

-Fantômas is a 1932 French crime film directed by Pál Fejös and starring Jean Galland, Tania Fédor and Thomy Bourdelle.
-It features the popular pulp character Fantômas, a supercriminal, and his nemesis Inspector Juve.
+Fantômas is a 1932 French crime film directed by Paul Fejos and starring Jean Galland, Tania Fédor and Thomy Bourdelle.
+It features the popular pulp character Fantômas, a supercriminal, and his nemesis inspector Juve.
 It was loosely based on the original Fantômas novel by Marcel Allain and Pierre Souvestre.
 The film was one of a number of Fantômas adaptations made during the 20th century.